-Fitch Ratings, Inc. and S&P Global Ratings, a division of S&P Global Inc. ("S&P"), have assigned ratings to the Series 2017B Bonds of "AA-" (with a stable outlook) and "AA-" (with a stable outlook), respectively.
+Fitch Ratings, Inc. and S&P Global Ratings, a division of S&P Global Inc. ("S&P"), have assigned ratings to the Series 2018 Bonds of "AA-" and "AA-", respectively.

-A rating reflects only the view of the agency giving such rating and is not a recommendation to buy, sell or hold the Series 2017B Bonds.
+A rating reflects only the view of the agency giving such rating and is not a recommendation to buy, sell or hold the Series 2018 Bonds.
 An explanation of the significance of such ratings may only be obtained from the rating agency furnishing the same.
 Such ratings may be changed at any time, and no assurance can be given that they will not be revised downward or withdrawn entirely by either or both of such rating agencies if, in the judgment of either or both, circumstances so warrant.
-Any such downward revision or withdrawal of either of such ratings may have an adverse effect on the market price of the Series 2017B Bonds.
+Any such downward revision or withdrawal of either of such ratings may have an adverse effect on the market price of the Series 2018 Bonds.